kazuma-abe/kazuma-abe.github.io/_pages/about.md

 <p><font size="6">About</font></p>

 <!--color="#8a2be2"-->
-I am a second-year master's student at University of Tsukuba, Japan.
+I am a second-year master's student at University of Tsukuba, where I am fortunate to be advised by Prof. Tuan Phung-Duc.
 My research interests lie in applied probability and stochastic analysis, particularly in quantitative evaluations for stochastic processing networks and stochastic geometry.
-My current goal is to explore the properties regarding random environments and non-intuitive phenomena.
+My current goal is to explore the properties of random environments and non-intuitive phenomena.
 I also aim to explain them clearly by using stochastic models.